1055 Southwest Oralabor RoadAnkeny, IA 50023

-Call 911 right away so an ambulance with advanced life support equipment can be sent.
+Call 911 right away, so an ambulance with advanced life support equipment can be sent, and ask to be taken to UnityPoint Health - Des Moines Emergency Department for around-the-clock care.

-Anyone over the age of 60, plus people with these risk factors for a stroke:
+Anyone over the age of 60, plus people with these stroke risk factors:

 Receiving treatment early is essential in reducing the damage from a stroke.
 The chances for survival and recovery are also best if treatment is received at a hospital specifically certified as a primary stroke center, like Iowa Methodist Medical Center.